kengz/openai_lab/source/includes/_USAGE.md

 ## Commands

 We use [Grunt](http://gruntjs.com/) to run the lab - set up experiments, pause/resume lab, run analyses, sync data, notify on completion.
-Internally `grunt` runs the `python` command (harder to use), logged to stdout as `>> Composed command: python3 main.py ...`
+Internally `grunt` runs the `python` command (harder to use), logged to stdout as `>> Composed command: ... python3 main.py -bp -t 5 -e dev_dqn | tee ./data/terminal.log;`

 The useful grunt commands are: